percona/everest-doc/docs/reference/known_limitations.md

 ## Databases

-### MongoDB databases

 - MongoDB 4.4 will no longer be supported, preventing users from upgrading the PSMDB operator if any database is running version 4.4.

-- Do not create a full backup on an empty database.
-Instead, perform a full backup after adding some data to the database.
+- Do not perform a full backup of an empty MongoDB database.
+Instead, ensure that you add some data to the database before creating a full backup.

-### Databases stuck in initializing state

-If you attempt to delete a MongoDB and MySQL cluster that is stuck in the **initializing** state due to a lack of resources, the cluster will remain in the deleting state indefinitely.
+- If you attempt to delete a MongoDB and MySQL cluster stuck in the **initializing** state due to insufficient resources, the cluster will remain in the deleting state indefinitely.

     **Workaround**

     1. Run the command:

         `kubectl edit psmdb/<DBName> -n <Namespace>`

     2. Delete the finalizer called `delete-pods-in-order`

 ## Upgrading operators